jurajsic/DQBDD/README.md

     DQBDD [OPTION...] <input file>

-`<input file>` should be formula to solve in DQDIMACS or DQCIR format, for the list of options run `DQBDD --help`.
+`<input file>` should be a path to formula in DQDIMACS or DQCIR format.
+For the list of options run `DQBDD --help`.
 If the formula is satisfiable, the return value is 10, otherwise it is 20.

 ## Examples